tradichel/FireboxCloudAutomation/README.md

     More about cloning repos:
     https://git-scm.com/docs/git-clone

-    Create a key so you can configure your firebox http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html
+    Create a key so you can automate configuration of your firebox http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html

     Change these values in /code/run.sh file to match your environment: